-I’m Montréalaise by birth and identity, although I’ve called other parts of Canada and the United States my home: Ontario, Nova Scotia, the Yukon and, yes, New Jersey.
-I now live in downtown Toronto, along with sundry requisite cats.
+I’m Montréalaise by birth, identity and current address, although I’ve called other parts of Canada and the United States my home: Ontario, Nova Scotia, the Yukon and, yes, New Jersey.

-Well, I grew up, and life seized me.
+I grew up and left the milltown.
 I was a nurse’s aide and a graphic artist for a while, then a journalist with United Press International.
-I translated romance novels, the shirtless laird type, and was in and out of school like a repeat offender.
+I translated shirtless laird romances, and was in and out of school like a repeat offender.
 I ended up studying for a doctoral degree at Princeton, where I specialized in long bicycle rides and watching Oprah, but did enjoy writing academic satires involving my profs in the style of Mervyn Peake’s Gormenghast.
-I still remember you, Madame Belladonna.

-I couldn’t stay at Princeton or Castle Gormenghast forever, so I returned to Canada to face the music.
-I taught in Halifax for a bit, then lit out for the Yukon territory, where it’s so cold people drop the minuses when they talk about winter: thus, 35 would be a good day, whereas 42 would be a bit much.
-In the frozen North I preferred gardening to dogsledding or cross-country skiing—the things you can grow with 20 hours of sunlight in summer.
+I returned to Canada to face the music.
+I taught in the English Department at Dalhousie University, then lit out for the Yukon territory.
+In the frozen North I did a little of it all–dogsledding, piloting a small plane, cross-country skiing, the Kluane international bike relay.
+Little did I know I was so sporty.
 I’ve had a few jobs in government along the way.
-When I came to Toronto, my employer decided I was an Indigenous policy specialist so I worked in that area and certainly learned a lot.
-One fine day at the office, my boss said, you’ve led such an interesting life, Anna.
+When I worked in Toronto, one fine day at the office my boss said, you’ve led such an interesting life, Anna.
 I figured I wasn’t long for government after that.

 AFTER THE WINTER is my first published novel.
-Its sequel, THE AU PAIR, has a release date of October 2017.
-I’m currently writing book 3, APRIL ON PARIS STREET.
-All three are set in Montreal and the surrounding countryside, although in book 3 private investigator Ashley Smeeton heads for Paris to “rescue” a young woman in distress.
-I don’t know why Quebec isn’t more often a mise en scène for romantic suspense.
+Its sequel, THE AU PAIR, was released in October 2017.
+Book 3, APRIL ON PARIS STREET, will be out with Guernica Editions in December 2021.
+All three are set in Québec, although in book 3 private investigator Ashley Smeeton heads for Paris on a case.